Chalarangelo/30-seconds-of-code/README.md

 - Snippets are written in ES6, use the [Babel transpiler](https://babeljs.io/) to ensure backwards-compatibility.
 - You can import these snippets into your text editor of choice (VSCode, Atom, Sublime) using the files found in [this repo](https://github.com/Rob-Rychs/30-seconds-of-code-texteditorsnippets).
 - You can import these snippets into Alfred 3, using [this file](https://github.com/lslvxy/30-seconds-of-code-alfredsnippets).
+- If you want to follow 30-seconds-of-code on social media, you can find us on [Facebook](https://www.facebook.com/30secondsofcode), [Instagram](https://www.instagram.com/30secondsofcode) and [Twitter](https://twitter.com/30secondsofcode).

 #### Related projects